 WATCH: Lukaku misses THREE sitters in terrible second half performance as Belgium eliminated from World Cup

-WHAT HAPPENED?
-Yannick Carrasco's effort from close range was first blocked by Josip Juranovic which laid the ball into Lukaku's path, but the out-of-sorts forward could only find the post from close range.
-Barely 180 seconds later, the Inter man inexplicably headed over from close range following a misjudgement from goalkeeper Dominik Livakovic, although he may have been saved by the ball going out of play from the cross.
+FIRST MISS: Lukaku's first opportunity came after Yannick Carrasco's effort from close range was blocked by Josip Juranovic, which laid the ball into the striker's path.
+However, the out-of-sorts forward could only find the post from close range with much of the goal to aim at.

 Romelu Lukaku can't believe it! 😲— BBC Sport (@BBCSport) December 1, 2022